robenkleene/audio-references/logic-pro/logic-pro-automation.md

 ## Recording

+### Single Parameter

-Just switch from `Read` to `Touch`, when `Touch` is set, any values changed will automatically be written to automation, regardless if record is enabled (so switch back to `Read` after you've finished recording).
+To record a single, selected parameter, display automation (`A`), then select the parameter, and switch from `Read` to `Touch`, when `Touch` is set, any values changed will automatically be written to automation, regardless if record is enabled (so switch back to `Read` after you've finished recording).

 ## Move Automation